RSS header - this is hidden

 City Prayer House

 Next up is the famous, breathtaking and luxurious City Prayer House, also known as Stadttempel.
-We absolutely can’t miss seeing this main synagogue, which was opened in 1826.
+We absolutely can’t miss seeing this main synagogue, once the pride of Vienna’s Jewish neighborhood, which was opened in 1826.
 It’s important to note that this Viennese historical monument survived WWII as the only synagogue, when 93 other synagogues and houses of prayer were completely destroyed.
 Stadttempel was damaged, but Nazis couldn’t destroy it without destroying the buildings around it due to an interesting feature: the synagogue was fitted into a block of other houses.
 What ironically ended up saving it was a discriminatory edict according to which only Roman Catholic houses of worship were allowed to be seen from the public streets.
 The synagogue was designed in the oval shape, in the Biedermeier style, and it had to be restored several times over the years, with some ornamentation added as well, which will certainly mesmerize you.

 Hrdlicka Memorial (Memorial against War and Fascism)